Financial-Times/origami/CONTRIBUTING.md

 ## Pull requests and visual regression tests

-Visual regression tests are very important to detect visual bugs in Origami components.
+Origami implements visual regression tests for o3 components to make it sure that no visual bugs end up in production.
 When you submit a pull request, the CI doesn't automatically run visual regression checks.
-You can add a `chromatic` label on pull requests to trigger visual regression tests.
+This way we are avoiding unnecessary triggers of visual regression tests and we also save on snapshot allowance on [Chromatic](https://www.chromatic.com/).

+> **Chromatic** is a visual testing & review tool that scans every possible UI state across browsers to catch visual and functional bugs.
+It helps us to assign reviewers and resolve discussions to streamline team sign-off.

+To trigger visual testing & review tool you can add a `chromatic` label.
+This label should be added just before requesting a review to avoid retriggers on subsequent commits.

 This will trigger chromatic deployment and after deployment there will be two additional checks on the pull request: [UI Tests and UI Review](https://www.chromatic.com/docs/in-pull-request/).

 ![alt text](https://www.chromatic.com/docs/_astro/chromatic-during-pull-request.W6fp0tS2_1v1ld.webp)

-We will need to approve UI Review and UI Tests from Chromatic app.
+To pass additional check on the PR we will need to approve UI Review and UI Tests from Chromatic app.
 Once both checks are approved, the pull request can be merged.

-> NOTE: `chromatic` label only works on o3-[component].
-If you are working on o-[component], you can add a `percy` label instead on the pull request.